jocelynmutso/documentation-test/src/markdown/001_advanced_operations/005_custom_variables.md

 **NOTE**: **Requests, expression variables or context variables** are *ONLY* available when their values are set.
 This means that if the value is not set, then they will not be not present in the given dialog context.
 In other words, in **DEL**, there is no such thing in as a NULL as value for a variable.

-The next page will go over how to work with context and expression variables.
+The next page outline the use of context and expression variables.